 Florida State women's coach taking leave to be with ill mom

-Semrau, who will spend time with her family in Seattle, has led the program for the past 23 years.
-She'll be replaced by Brooke Wyckoff, who has been an assistant for 10 years and associate head coach since 2018.
+Semrau will be replaced at Florida State by longtime assistant Brooke Wyckoff, who was promoted to associate head coach in 2018.

-“For the past several months I’ve found it increasingly difficult to commute back and forth due to the tedious and ever-changing restrictions due to COVID-19,” Semrau said in a letter to the team.
-“I’ve prayerfully wrestled with how I can meet my family’s needs and continue to lead our team.
-In these uncertain times, I haven’t found an answer that works for everyone, but I always preach that family comes first.”
+“I feel like Coach Sue has been preparing me since I was 17 years old for this moment," said Wyckoff, who played under Semrau at Florida State.
+"I’ve seen from day one since I was 17 her ability to put the person first, make it a players' first program.
+I lived it and benefited from it and so excited and so blessed to be part of the process as a coach for the last 10 years.
+It means everything to me that she’s entrusting me with this.”

 The 58-year-old Semrau has a 453-257 career record.
-Her teams twice won the ACC regular season title and reached the NCAA Tournament regional finals three times, most recently in 2017.
+Her teams twice won the ACC regular-season title and reached the NCAA Tournament regional finals three times, most recently in 2017.
+She said she will still be involved in recruiting.

 As part of her leave agreement, Semrau requested — and FSU athletic director David Coburn agreed — that her forfeited salary will remain with the program to help offset pandemic-related budget cuts that will affect the entire athletic department.